Arthur Taylor back in prison after Corrections queries parole accommodation compliance

 One of Taylor's conditions was that he live at an approved address.

-After his release he was living in Dunedin but was permitted to move to Wellington.
+After his release he was living in Dunedin, but was permitted to move to Wellington.

 He had been living at a property in Whitby but in May Corrections told him he had to move within 24 hours.